drakkan/sftpgo/docs/defender.md

 }
 ```

+Small lists can also be set using the `safelist`/`blocklist` configuration parameters and or using environment variables.
+These lists will be merged with the ones specified via files, if any, so that you can set both.

 These list will be always loaded in memory (even if you use the `provider` driver) for faster lookups.
 The REST API queries "live" data and not these lists.